-Regulation 2016/425 is the legislation with which all bike kit must be comply. prEN 17092 is a testing method that, if met, enables a manufacturer to comply with the regulation, and their products to be CE approved.
-Put simply, from 21 April 2018, all kit should have proof that it’s protective.
+Regulation 2016/425 is the legislation with which all bike kit must be comply. prEN 17092 was the provisional draft of a testing method that, if met, enabled a manufacturer to comply with the regulation, and their products to be CE approved.
+Put simply, from 21 April 2018, all kit should have had proof that it’s protective.

 Any CE-approved product must come with a certificate of conformity, and the declaration must be readily available to view online

-After a series of delays, prEN17092 was finally circulated to the National Standards bodies of the EU Member States, for final approval, in late August 2019; with voting on whether the document should be published scheduled to conclude at the end of October 2019.
+After a series of delays, prEN17092 was finally circulated to the National Standards bodies of the EU Member States for final approval, and EN 17092:2020 was published in March 2020.

 For years, the responsibility to choose effective protection has been left with the customer